 Reading/Language Arts Proficiency

-Tanalian School's student population of 62 students has stayed relatively flat over five school years.
+Tanalian School's student population of 45 students has declined by 29% over five school years.

 Total Classroom Teachers